What is a trade agreement?

 The UK has signed more than 70 trade agreements and most of these can be used by businesses right now.

-We are also in the process of negotiating new or updated agreements with countries including Canada, Mexico, Israel, India, and trading blocs the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Gulf Cooperation Council (GCC).
+We are also in the process of negotiating new or updated agreements with countries including Canada, Mexico, Israel, India and the Gulf Cooperation Council (GCC) trading bloc.

 Check the list of current UK trade agreements to find out if there is an agreement with the country you are selling to or buying from.